 A strong-willed and passionate woman in her nineties recalls her turbulent life,

-from World War II Germany to the beaches of 1950s Malibu.
+from World War II Germany to the beaches of 1950s Malibu and beyond.

 Born in 1922, Sigrid grew up riding her pony in the forest near her home in Dresden, Germany, but her bucolic youth was interrupted by the emergence of the Nazi regime.
 She was forced to participate in meetings of the Hitler Youth and subsequently survived the bombing of Dresden and an attack by Soviet soldiers.
 Finally able to emigrate to the U.S. in 1955, she made a new life for herself working on a horse ranch in Malibu.

-The eccentric and endearing Sigrid taught multiple generations of Los Angeles kids to ride horses; I met Sigrid more than thirty years ago when she was my daughter's riding instructor.
-Now in her late nineties, Sigrid continues to be active and healthy, making new friends, singing in the choir, and finding joy in every day.
+The eccentric and endearing Sigrid taught generations of Los Angeles kids to ride horses and hundreds of adults to find joy in painting.
+Well into her late nineties, Sigrid continued to be active and healthy, making new friends, singing in the choir, and finding joy in every day.
+Sigrid died in 2020.

 Carol Merrill-Mirsky, Director